Maundy (foot washing): Restorationist

 Most Church of God denominations also include footwashing in their Passover ceremony based on John 13:1–11.

 Seventh-day Adventist

 Most Seventh-day Adventist congregations schedule an opportunity for foot washing preceding each quarterly (four times a year) Communion service.
 As with their "open" Communion, all believers in attendance, not just members or pastors, are invited to share in the washing of feet with another: men with men, women with women, and frequently, spouse with spouse.
 This service is alternatively called the Ordinance of Foot-Washing or the Ordinance of Humility.
 Its primary purpose is to renew the cleansing that only comes from Christ, but secondarily to seek and celebrate reconciliation with another member before Communion/the Lord's Supper.

-Progressive Judaism

-A number of Jewish rabbis who disagree with the initiation custom of brit milah, or circumcision of a male baby, instead have offered brit shalom, or a multi-part naming ceremony which eschews circumcision.
-One portion of the ritual, Brit rechitzah, involves the washing of the baby's feet.